Irish locomotive

 Backtrack, 2006, 20, 434.

-Cusack, Edward A.
+Cusack, [Henry] Edward

-improver at Crewe.
-Son of the MGWR Chairman.
+followed by two years as an improver at Crewe.
 Appointed junior assistant

 locomotive engineer at Broadstone (MGWR) in 1890.
 Locomotive Superintendent